AstarNetwork/growth-program/README.md

 # Ambassador Program

-Plasm Network is a dApps hub on Polkadot that supports Ethereum and layer 2 solutions like ZK Rollups.
-Plasm aims to be a multi-chain smart contract platform that will support multiple blockchains and virtual machines like EVM and WASM.
-We constantly are looking for new Ambassadors to support our ecosystem.
+## Introduction
+Plasm Network is a multi-chain decentralized application layer on Polkadot that natively supports cross virtual machine communication (Ethereum Virtual Machine, WebAssembly) and Layer2 scaling solutions (Optimistic virtual machine, ZK rollups).
+Our goal is to become a blockchain that is owned by the community but we cannot achieve this without your help.
+As such, we are on the lookout for active members of the community to help support the ecosystem, to help promote and raise awareness of Plasm Network.
+These ambassadors will officially represent us in their respective regions and will play a key role in helping to shape the future of Plasm Network.

-# Criteria
+## Criteria
 * Good understanding of Plasm vision, features and latest developments.
-* Experience of community engagement on social media like Telegram/Discord & meetups.
+* Experience with community engagement on social media (Telegram, Discord, meetups).
 * Interested in growing & educating the community for Plasm ecosystem & Web3.0.
-* Committed to the program.
-Ideally owning a community already, but not a must.
+* Committed to helping Plasm Network become a community owned blockchain.

-* Send us updates regarding your contributions, add your tasks on Notion.
+## Expectations
+* Foster and grow a strong community in your respective region.
+* Be transparent about your contributions and tasks (add tasks to notion / github).
+* Translation of articles into your native language.
+* Organisation of meetups for the local community (once Covid settles down).
+* Attend events and conferences on behalf of the team.

-# Benefits
+## Benefits
-* We will add you to our Ambassador smart contract so you earn passive income through dApp staking.
+* Earn passive income through dapp staking!
-* Able to join the builders program committee.
+* Be a part of the builders program committee and help to grow our ecosystem!
-* Who doesn’t like free stuff?
-You’ll stand out with cool Plasm swag, marking you as an extra-special member of the crew.
-Also get your hands on limited digital swag like NFT's.
-* You’ll be working closely alongside some of the most notable figures from the Plasm ecosystem.
+* Build a reputation (and maybe even your future career!) for yourself!
+* Work along side notable people / projects in this space!
+* Attend local event and conferences that are sponsored by the team!
+* Limited edition freebies e.g. NFTs that are reserved only for our ambassadors!
+* Hangout with us :)

 # Roles
 Candidate -> Ambassador -> Senior Ambassador -> Regional Head

-Everyone who applied will be a candidate.
-You can apply here https://ambassador.plasmnet.io (LINK DOESNT EXCIST - EXAMPLE PAGE).
+Everyone starts off as a candidate and is put on trial for a period of time.
+As time progresses, the team will evaluate your progress, commitment and performance to determine if you are ready to take on more responsibility as a fully fledged ambassador.
+Eventually you will be promoted to a senior ambassador and finally regional head where you will oversee and be responsible for all activities that happen in your region.
+Your role will also be reflected accordingly in our official Telegram and Discord channels.

+# Evaluation
+* We value early supports of the program.
+* We value your area of expertise.
+* We value your experience with community management.
-Our team will evaluate your progress and commitment to determine your status.
+* We value your commitment to the program.
-Your role will be reflected in our official Discord channel and Telegram if you are active in official channel.
+* We value the impact of your existing and future contributions to the ecosystem.
+* We value transparency in the nature of your work and contributions.
+* We value your ability to work with other candidates, ambassadors and community members.
+* We value your efforts in growing an active community that wants to see Plasm succeed.
+* We value your referrer and your future referrals.

 # Apply Now
 https://ambassador.plasmnet.io (LINK DOESNT EXCIST - EXAMPLE PAGE)

-# Evaluation
-* We value your area of expertise.
-* We value your experience of community management.
-* We value applicants who applied early.
-* We value the size of your community that you can reach.
-* We value your referrer background - the person who invited you.
-* We value the quality of your future referrals.

 # List of Recognized Ambassadors
 * Name 1 | @testusername